crossplane/crossplane/docs/services/azure-services-guide.md

 ### Crossplane
 Using the newly provisioned cluster:

-* Install Crossplane from master channel using the [Crossplane Installation Guide](../install-crossplane.md#master)
+* Install Crossplane from alpha channel using the [Crossplane Installation Guide](../install-crossplane.md#master)
 * Install the Azure stack into Crossplane using the [Azure stack section](../install-crossplane.md#azure-stack) of the install guide.